-1. Direct to cloud.
-RF protocols such as Bluetooth, Zigbee and WiFi are already widely used by many IoT devices.
+RF protocols such as Bluetooth, ZigBee and WiFi are already widely used by many IoT devices.
 However, these present a challenge.
-Their limited range requires that there be multiple intermediate hops that carry IoT data traffic to its ultimate destination—the cloud.
+Their limited range requires multiple intermediate hops that carry IoT data traffic to its ultimate destination—the cloud.
 In the case of Bluetooth, a connection to a mobile phone is necessary.
-Many consumer applications such as wrist-worn monitors, location tags or audio devices are perfectly fine connecting through a mobile phone.
+Many consumer applications such as wrist-worn monitors, location tags or audio devices can connect through a mobile phone.
 They are designed to interact with people who are expected to carry a phone.
 The phone bridges the data to cloud.
 When using WiFi, a local router bridges the traffic.
 Doorbells, cameras, drones and other multi-media IoT devices depend on the presence of a router as the backbone to the Internet.
-Zigbee in many cases promotes the use of mesh networking, increasing power consumption and complicating the network deployment.
+ZigBee in many cases promotes the use of mesh networking, increasing power consumption and complicating the network deployment.

-Taking advantage of sub-GHz frequencies, LPWAN protocols provide a long range and connect in a fashion similar to cellular.
-This means that there are centralized base stations or gateways that may be located km apart.
-Professionally managed gateways, for example those deployed by Sigfox, or open source LoRaWAN gateways for example those operated by The Things Network, provide broad coverage over a large geographic area.
-LPWA allows an IoT device to natively connect directly to the cloud without local short range routers or mesh operation.
+Taking advantage of sub-GHz frequencies, LPWAN protocols provide a long range and connect in a manner similar to cellular.
+This means there are centralized base stations or gateways that may be located kilometers apart.
+Professionally managed gateways, for example those deployed by Sigfox, or open source LoRaWAN gateways, provide broad coverage over a large geographic area.
+LPWA allows an IoT device to natively connect directly to the cloud without local short-range routers or mesh operation.

-2. Low cost operation.
-IoT device deployments are estimated in the 10s of billions.
-Although 2G and 3G machine to machine (M2M) connections using modems have been a good solution, the scale of what’s coming with the IoT means that new applications must come down in cost.
+IoT device deployments are estimated in the tens of billions.
+Although 2G and 3G machine-to-machine (M2M) connections using modems have been a good solution, the scale of what’s coming with the IoT means that new applications must come down in cost.
 Typical 2G and 3G connections today run greater than $25 per hardware module plus a recurring fee of up to $50 a year for the service.
-Across billions of self-contained IoT devices, these costs are prohibitive.
+Across billions of self-contained IoT devices, these costs present limitations.

-How is LPWAN different?
-Narrow band signaling and simplified cost of deployment along with low cost RF modules means that LPWAN has a significant cost advantage.
-NB-IoT is already being advertised at less than $10/year and less than $5/module cost meaning that a licensed spectrum solution for the IoT can be achieved at a significantly lower cost than previous M2M connections.
+The simplified cost of deploying narrow band signaling, along with low-cost RF modules, means that LPWAN has a significant cost advantage.
+Advertisements show NB-IoT modules priced at less than $10 per year, meaning that a licensed spectrum solution for the IoT can be achieved at a significantly lower cost than previous M2M connections.
 Protocols using unlicensed bands such as Sigfox and LoRaWAN, costs can be even lower.
-LPWAN protocols are the only cost optimized solution that can scale with the full potential of the IoT.
+LPWAN protocols are a cost-effective solution that can scale with the growth of the IoT.

 The most significant driver of IoT applications has been reduced power consumption of ICs and other sub-systems.
 Innovations in power delivery and power savings allow IoT devices to run independently for years while executing complex measurements.
 However, the connectivity problem persists.
-Standard solutions such as WiFi and Zigbee, particularly for industrial, scientific and measurement, are too power hungry, even if disregarding the range.
-2G and 3G consume too much power as well to allow for years of autonomous operation without replacing the battery.
+Standard solutions such as WiFi and Zigbee, particularly for industrial, scientific and measurement, are power hungry.
+2G and 3G also consume too much power to allow for years of autonomous operation without replacing the battery.